 The Dark Web is often confused with the Deep Web, however, there is a distinction.

-Beneath this lays the Deep Web.
+Beneath this lies the Deep Web.
 Its content is not indexed by traditional search engines because viewing it entails authentication.
-Online bank account pages, travel itineraries, web forums that require registration, and email accounts are some of the examples of the Deep Web content.
+Online bank account pages, travel itineraries, web forums that require registration, and email accounts are some of the examples of Deep Web content.

-Websites in the Dark Web bear .onion extension instead of the usual “.com”, “.net”, “.org,” or any of the other TLDs we normally encounter on the Web.
+Websites in the Dark Web bear the .onion extension instead of the usual .com, .net, .org, or any of the other top-level domains (TLDs) we normally encounter on the Web.
 Beyond the domain extension, what makes them truly different from regular websites is that they are published anonymously.

 There are also websites and individuals who sell products or offer services that are outright malicious and illegal.
 You may encounter offers for drugs, guns, counterfeit products, stolen goods, and extreme pornography.
-Some advertise sketchy services that include launching remote access trojans (RATs), keyloggers, and phishing, and stealing customer data and passwords.
-It’s also possible to find people here eager to conduct DDoS attacks, rent botnets, and plant malware in the target’s systems.
+Some advertise sketchy services that include launching remote access Trojans (RATs), keyloggers, and phishing attacks and stealing customer data and passwords.
+It’s also possible to find people here eager to conduct distributed denial-of-service (DDoS) attacks, rent out botnets, and plant malware into target systems.

 However, several legitimate companies have also opted to maintain a presence on the Dark Web.
-They do this to cater to people in locations where authoritarian governments curtail freedom of expression, and access to information is limited.
+They do this to cater to people in locations where authoritarian governments curtail freedom of expression and limit access to information.

 Is the Dark Web Unsafe?

-Since many of the sites on the Dark Web promote criminal activities, it isn’t surprising to learn that law enforcers are present there too.
+Since many of the sites on the Dark Web promote criminal activity, it isn’t surprising to learn that law enforcers are present there, too.
 They intend to catch individuals engaged in contraband trade.
 You could get drawn into an investigation, or you may even be prosecuted for being associated with criminals, even if you haven’t done anything against the law yourself.